 A Lead Practitioner Diagnostic Evaluation should be conducted by a medical practitioner or psychologist with specified qualifications and relevant knowledge, skills, training, support, and regulation (see Table 2.1).
 Ideally the choice of practitioner will take into consideration the costs, waiting times, and other resource availability factors.
-It is recommended that this assessment incorporate input from at least one other practitioner from a different discipline or specialty.
+It is recommended that this assessment incorporates input from at least one other practitioner from a different discipline or specialty.

-A Consensus Team Diagnostic Evaluation should be conducted by two or more practitioners, with the choices tailored to meet the specific assessment needs of the client.
+A Consensus Team Diagnostic Evaluation should be conducted by two or more practitioners, with at least one member meeting the specified criteria for conducting a Lead Practitioner Diagnostic Evaluation.
+The choices regarding who is included should be tailored to meet the specific assessment needs of the client.

 In cases where a Lead Practitioner Diagnostic Evaluation is inconclusive, the practitioner who conducted it will be responsible for determining which other practitioner/s are invited to join the team and/or which team to refer to.
 In some Australian states and territories, multidisciplinary tertiary services are available for the assessment of clients with complex neurodevelopmental conditions.
 These services, where available, can also fulfil the role of the Consensus Team Diagnostic Evaluation.